 Be careful with those who are sensitive to pollen or who have asthma, as the flowers may cause an allergic reaction.

 Check a reference guide to help you correctly identify your flowers and to make sure they are safe.
 Sometimes you should only eat the petals, as other parts are bitter or even toxic.
-Check out the list at the end of the article.
+Check out this handy list from the University of Minnesota’s Extension Unit.

 Using Edible Flowers